Visit Haute-Savoie in 7 days

 Mont Blanc Multipass

-Consider getting the Mont Blanc Multipass, a very advantageous combined ticket giving one-day access to:
+Remember to get the Mont Blanc Multipass, a very advantageous combined ticket giving access in one day to:

 • The Aiguille du Midi